AndyX07/Chess-Game/README.md

 ## Setup
 - Download the project
-- Run the project using the Chess.cbp file
+- Run the project using the Chess.cbp file in src

 ## Inspiration
 This project was inspired by Sebastian Lague on Youtube.